 "On the Rez," as they call it, extended families and friends often live together in one home and overcrowding is abundant.
 There is a shortage of beds and mattresses, resulting in many children sharing beds or sleeping on the floor.
 Many homes do not have functional bathrooms, running water, or kitchens.

 In large part due to these conditions and the despair such living conditions can create, the population in this county has the second lowest life expectancy in the entire Western hemisphere and frighteningly high rates of diabetes, alcoholism, and suicide.

 The Re-Member organization has spent nearly two decades building a relationship of trust with the Oglala Lakota Nation.
 Working with this organization isn't about just "helping someone else who needs help."
 Rather, it is about becoming a true neighbor to the residents of the Pine Ridge Reservation.
 It is about tearing down proverbial walls and building relationship.
 We invite you to come along with us next time as we go along to be a part of that journey.

-Plans are already under way to gather another group of volunteers from Saint Stephens to work on the Pine Ridge Reservation June 10-16, 2017.
-Cost is $546 per person.
+Plans are already under way to gather another group of volunteers from Saint Stephens to work on the Pine Ridge Reservation in June 2018.
+Cost is anticipated to be $546 per person.
+Some volunteers are committed to going every year!
 Contact the church office or Rev. Carnes if you would like to join us!